Nord-Tech-Systems-LLC/cpp_webserver/README.md

 # C++ Backend Webserver

-A modern C++ backend webserver library, using HTTP/1, and HTTP/2.
+A modern C++ backend webserver library, using HTTP/1.

 ### to build project execute in root directory of project: